-At least for the energy component, the analysis suggests that an elimination of emissions is feasible between now and 2050, based on established technologies.
+At least for the energy component, the analysis suggests that elimination of emissions is feasible between now and 2050, based on established technologies.
 However, it is important to continue cost reduction efforts in the coming years in order to further reduce costs and drive the pace of transition.

 Renewables’ share of primary energy supply must grow from 14% in 2018 to 74% in 2050, to meet the 1.5C scenario.
 Fossil fuel use will decline by more than 75% by 2050, with natural gas accounting for the bulk of remaining fossil fuel use.
 However, use of natural gas will most likely be limited to the production of “blue” hydrogen, coupled with carbon capture and storage technology, and some industrial processes and power generation.

-The transition is affordable.
+Reaching net zero is affordable.
 Total energy sector investments increase from $98 trillion in the Planned Energy Scenario (PES) under current plans and planned policies to $131 trillion in the 1.5C scenario, a 34% growth.
 The types of investment change dramatically with energy transition investments growing from 56% to 83% of total investments and fossil fuel investments reduced accordingly.
 Annual energy investments would amount to $4.4 trillion per year over the next three decades.
 To put that number in perspective, global GDP amounted to $81 trillion in 2019 and GDP is projected to increase 2.5-fold by 2050.